 If your company or organization makes frequent international calls to some of the countries, then you should define calling rates for international calls for each country separately based on your telecoms pricing guides.

 Again, considering which telecommunication provides you with services and in which country they are located, calling rates can differ from each other.
 Also, some of the companies have different pricing models during different hours of the day.

 By simply clicking on the Gear icon on the right-hand side of each class and scrolling down to the bottom of the page, you can make a list of other conditional rates for calculating your calls under the Custom Rate section.

 Click on the Plus/Add button to the left of the Custom Rate List to add a custom rate.

 Here in the fields, you can type in an arbitrary name for the custom rate, define a destination pattern, rate per second, the rate per call, a time range, days of the week, and a lot more.

 As the final step, after creating a class of cost for your telecommunication service provider, then you can link your landlines/Trunks to the class by referring to the Extension & Trunk Alias section.

 On the right-hand side, you can choose your class of cost from the menu list to the right of each listed landline.

-But if you ever run into any question or issue, then please feel free to contact PBXDom team via email, online chat, or our toll-free phone number.
+But if you ever run into any question or issue, please feel free to contact the PBXDom team via email, online chat, or our toll-free phone number.
 We’ll be glad to hear from you.